-• The information contained in the Department of Highway Safety and Motor Vehicles Driver And Vehicle Information Database (DAVID) system used by certain PAO staff members is confidential.
+• The information contained in the Department of Highway Safety and Motor Vehicles Driver And Vehicle Information Database (DAVID) system is confidential and therefore should be treated as such.
 Before users begin a confidential information search for the purpose of property tax exemption applications and homestead exemption fraud investigations, they must acknowledge the conditions noted in the DAVID legal disclaimer.
 Each time a session is initiated, the user agrees to use this service in accordance with applicable laws, and only for the permissible use that is accepted when initializing a search session (Figure 1.7).